cjmartin/launchcalendar.org/_posts/2025-04-29-falcon-9-starlink-12-10.md

     video_id: 7gwj-qGRu5s
   - title: "\U0001F680 SpaceX Falcon 9 Launches Starlink 12-10 Mission"
     type:
+      - youtube
       - launch
-      - youtube
+      - livestream
     source: youtube
     url: 'https://www.youtube.com/watch?v=A0sKkcvjmYs'
     video_id: A0sKkcvjmYs
 images: []
 ---
-On April 29, 2025 at 02:34 UTC, SpaceX launched the Starlink Group 12-10 mission using a brand-new Falcon 9 rocket from Launch Complex 39A at Kennedy Space Center.
-The mission delivered 23 Starlink satellites—including v2 Mini and 13 with Direct-to-Cell capability—into a low-Earth orbit inclined at 43 degrees.
-The booster, believed to be B1094, made a successful droneship landing on 'A Shortfall of Gravitas.'
-This marked SpaceX's 50th Falcon 9 launch of the year, with rapid successive launches including another Starlink mission just hours earlier.
-Of the 50 Falcon 9 flights in 2025, 33 supported Starlink launches.
+SpaceX launched the Starlink Group 12-10 mission on April 29, 2025 at 02:34 UTC from LC-39A, Kennedy Space Center.
+The flight carried v2 Mini and 13 Direct-to-Cell Starlink satellites to low-Earth orbit inclined at 43 degrees, using Falcon 9 booster B1094 on its maiden flight.
+The booster successfully landed on the droneship 'A Shortfall of Gravitas.'
+This mission marked the 50th Falcon 9 launch of the year, with 33 supporting Starlink launches.
+SpaceX continues to maintain a rapid cadence of launches, with multiple Starlink missions taking place within hours of each other as the company rapidly expands its satellite internet network.
 Weather conditions were generally favorable, with only minor concerns regarding clouds.